 The Proform StrideSelect elliptical is another solid performing budget elliptical trainer from ICON Health & Fitness.
 Many of these trainers carry the “StrideSelect” name which can get confusing.
 Just keep in mind that it means these models have a small knob on the rear flywheel that let the user adjust the stride length from 11" and 13", which will hit the calves and quads, up to a 16" stride length, which targets the gluts and upper legs.

 The easy-to-use console has an attractive display and offers 20 Personal Trainer Workouts, including 2 Heart Rate workouts to keep you in the Target Zone.
 It also has an MP3 music port to plug in your tunes, or you can exercise along with a program on an iFit® Workout Card.
 The full list of specs on the Proform StrideSelect elliptical includes:

 UPDATE: The Strideselect has been discontinued and is no longer available for sale.
-You can check out all of the new models on sale here: ProForm Elliptical Trainers - On Sale Now
+You can check out all of the latest models here.

 The parts/labor warranty is weak, so do plan to get an extended warranty for least a year or two.
 Other than that, experts point out that the Proform StrideSelect elliptical has some strong pluses such as the basic design, adjustable stride length, music port, built-in fan, iFit® compatibility, ergonomic feel, quality, and noise level.
 Fitness pros will also mention that this is a shorter than average stride length, so taller users would be advised to look for a trainer offering an 18" stride.